launchdarkly/api-client-java/docs/TeamMembersApi.md

 TeamMembersApi apiInstance = new TeamMembersApi();
 BigDecimal limit = new BigDecimal(); // BigDecimal | The number of objects to return.
 Defaults to -1, which returns everything.
-Boolean number = true; // Boolean | Where to start in the list.
+BigDecimal offset = new BigDecimal(); // BigDecimal | Where to start in the list.
 This is for use with pagination.
 For example, an offset of 10 would skip the first 10 items and then return the next limit items.
 String filter = "filter_example"; // String | A comma-separated list of filters.
 Each filter is of the form field:value.
 String sort = "sort_example"; // String | A comma-separated list of fields to sort by.
 A field prefixed by a - will be sorted in descending order. try {
-    Members result = apiInstance.getMembers(limit, number, filter, sort);
+    Members result = apiInstance.getMembers(limit, offset, filter, sort);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling TeamMembersApi#getMembers");